grgomrton/coyote-forms/README.md

 # Coyote Forms

 Coyote Forms is a cross-field input validator.
-It lets you create complex rule sets for your forms  using simple expressions and a couple of bindings.
+It lets you create complex rule sets using simple expressions and a couple of bindings.

 ## Features